MySolace/SpikeTeamNotifier/README.md

 * Get SASS watching the scss files, if that's what you want:
     ```
     sass --watch web/scss:web/css &
     ```

+* In order to get the Twilio auto-reply thing going, you'll need to follow step 2 of the instructions here: https://www.twilio.com/docs/quickstart/php/sms/hello-monkey, using the following url:
+    ```
+    [YOUR APP ROOT]/api/v1/twilio/incoming
+    ```

 * Get started developing!